vacp2p/vac.dev/docs/index.md

 These principles act as tools.
 Tools for thinking, for communication, and for decentralized decision making.
 They keep us honest about where we are failing short of our vision.

-The meaning of these principles are elaboarted on [here](/principles).
+The meaning of these principles are elaborated on [here](/principles).